OhmSpectator/streetviews-grabber/README.md

   --fov [20-120]        field of view of the street views.
 Less the value,
                         more zoomed the images.
 Must be in a range between 20 and 120.
 Default is 50.
+  --rand                in the case of debug run, randomize the route to be
+                        handled (by default, the first one is taken)
 ```